pshriwise/plotter/README.md

 ![Example image](images/color-by-mat.png)

-Once the viewer has opened, press `?` to view a variety of keyboard shortcuts.

 # Controls/Functionality

+Once the viewer has opened, a list of shortcuts can be viewed by pressing `?`.
+A list of other menus and options can be found here.

 ## Menu Bar: